benjaminocampo/ISHate/README.md

 - [Contributing](#contributing)
 - [Cite us](#cite-us)

+# TLDR

+Some common questions that might arise from the dataset:

+- Implicit HS and Subtle HS are two different concepts.
+An HS message is labeled with an Explicit HS or Implicit HS label and then with a Non-Subtle or Subtle label.
+You can check the definitions of each concept in the paper.
+- Implicit Properties are labeled for all the Implicit HS messages.
+In particular, for the non-augmented data, that is, original messages.
+We are also planning to extend the implicit properties to the augmented sentences (Listed as an Issue in the repository).
+There are no Subtle Properties for the moment.
+- We recommend training models with all the original data + the augmented data (the union of the augmented data of each augmentation method).
+- Target groups are standardized, so analyzing and checking their distribution is easy.
+We defined the target groups to minimize the possible overlaps between them (For example, when an HS message attacks more than one target group).
+Some Non-HS messages are also labeled with a target group when possible (not as the target being attacked but the mentioned target group in the message).
+- When we augmented the dataset, we increased the minority classes: Implicit HS and Subtle HS.
+Augmented Implicit HS/Subtle HS messages were not extended with their Subtle/Implicit labels.
+A GitHub issue has been opened regarding including this feature as well.
+- Yes!
+We have a Huggingface Dataset Card: https://huggingface.co/datasets/BenjaminOcampo/ISHate

 # Installation

 First, make sure that `conda` is installed on your machine.
 You can check if it